Menu of Interventions

 At Animal Charity Evaluators (ACE), we developed the Menu of Interventions alongside our Menu of Outcomes to inform our assessment of charities’ programs, guide our research efforts, and support animal advocates in defining and evaluating their work.

 We define an “intervention” as any action, program, or strategy taken by an organization or individual to create change for nonhuman animals.
-We view interventions as broad categories that can encompass a range of specific tactics and different outcomes for animals.
-For example, within the “Social media campaigns and online ads” intervention, tactics range from using targeted ads to encourage individual dietary changes, making public calls for producers and retailers to improve welfare standards, or congratulating restaurants for adding new vegan options to their menus.
+We view interventions as broad categories that can encompass a range of specific tactics with different intended outcomes for animals.
+For example, within the “Social media campaigns and online ads” intervention, tactics can range from using targeted ads to encourage individual dietary changes, to making public calls for producers and retailers to improve welfare standards, to congratulating restaurants for adding new vegan options to their menus.

 Expected outcome(s):